spatialos/gdk-for-unity/docs/content/testing/testing-systems.md

         // Construct a world
         using (var world = new World("test-world"))
         {
-            // Add a system
-            var tickSystem = world.GetOrCreateManager<TickSystem>();
+            // Add a system and assert the set up var tickSystem = world.GetOrCreateManager<TickSystem>();

-            // Assert that the system is set up correctly Assert.AreEqual(0, tickSystem.GlobalTick);
+            Assert.AreEqual(0, tickSystem.GlobalTick);

-            // Execute the system
+            // Execute the system and assert the behaviour tickSystem.Update();
-            tickSystem.Update();

-            // Assert the system behaves correctly
             Assert.AreEqual(1, tickSystem.GlobalTick);
         }